 The price of West Texas light crude oil went through the floor on Monday.
 Quite literally.
 If you wanted to get your hands on a barrel for delivery next month it would cost you, well it wouldn’t have cost you anything.
+The price turned negative for the first time in history.

 At one stage, oil was trading at -$40.
 Put another way: they couldn’t give it away.